 Will I need a separate building permit from the Building Department?

 A separate permit may be required as follows:

 COOP & RUN CONSTRUCTION – you will NOT need a separate building permit.

 PRE-FABRICATED COOP & RUN – you will NOT need a separate building permit.

 FENCE FOR RUN AREA ONLY – you will NOT need a separate building permit.

 FENCE FOR SCREENING – you WILL be required to obtain a separate building permit from the Building Department for a fence.

 Please contact the Building Department at 407-957-7224 if you have any questions regarding building permits.

 How much room do I need for my chickens?

 You will need at least 3 square feet per chicken in the coop.
 Please read Ordinance #2019-35 since it indicates specific requirements about the coop and run placement, size, covering, fences, etc. In order to apply for a permit you must sign an Affidavit indicating that you have read and understand Ordinance #2019-35 and its requirements.
-You may contact the Planning and Zoning Division at 407-957-8427 if you have any questions.
+You may contact the Community Development Division at 407-957-8427 if you have any questions.